guyroyse/deep-learning-like-a-viking/code/README.md

 enter some runes of your own.

 Why?
-Well, the runes I entered are written in my hand and so the model they build will be great a recognizing my hand writing but perhaps not yours.
-Plus, I'd love to have some extra runes for my repository so if you wanted to create a few and send me a pull request, that would be super-awesome!
+Well, the runes I entered are written in my hand and so the model they build will be great at recognizing my hand writing but perhaps not yours.
+Plus, I'd love to have some extra runes for my repository.
+So, if you wanted to create a few and send me a pull request, that would be super-awesome!

-So enter your own runes, simple start the Flask application be running the ```run.sh``` script.
+To enter your own runes, simple start the Flask application by running the ```run.sh``` script.

     $ ./run.sh

 This will start a web server listening or port 5000.
-Navigate to http://localhost:5000 and on the left you will see a run.
+Navigate to http://localhost:5000 and on the left you will see a rune.
 Draw that rune.
 If you mess up, hit the **Clear** button.
 If you're happy with it, hit the **Save** button.
 When you save it, it will write out a new JSON file to the ```data``` folder, clear the drawing canvas,